arkark/latexmk-docker/README.md

 ## Options

+The default latexmk file is [here](.latexmkrc).
-If you want to customize latexmk by yourself, add `.latexmkrc` file to the working directory.
+If you want to customize it, add `.latexmkrc` file to the working directory.

 For example, add the following `.latexmkrc` when using lualatex:

 ```perl
 #!/usr/bin/env perl
 $pdflatex = "lualatex --synctex=1 --interaction=nonstopmode --halt-on-error %O %S";